otto-de/edison-microservice/README.md

 This project contains a number of independent libraries that may be used to create microservices on top of Spring Boot.
 The libraries are used in different projects at OTTO.
 It's purpose is to provide a common implementation for cross-cutting requirements like:
 * Health checks that are used to tell the load balancer or mesos platform whether or not a service is healthy.
 * A Status page/document that may be used to give information about the current state of the service.
 Status information may also include details about sub-components, background jobs like imports, and so on.
-* A simple job handling library that is used to run asynchronous background jobs.
-Primarily used to run imports of data from other systems.
+* A simple job handling library that is used to run asynchronous background jobs, which for example can be used to run data imports from other systems.
 * An optional MongoDB-based implementation of a JobRepository
 * Support for MongoDB-based repositories in case you do not like Spring Data
 * Reporting of metrics to Graphite
 * Logging of messages to Kafka queues
-* Support for Hystrix commands to improve the resilience of services when accessing other services.
 * Support for feature toggles based on the Togglz library

-...plus all the features of Spring Boot
+... plus all the features of [Spring Boot](http://projects.spring.io/spring-boot/).

 ## Examples